-Countless stories are recounted daily of individuals living in Michigan who have previously been in well-paying jobs but are now on Food Stamps.
+The offer of free cellphones to low-income families in Michigan is a continuation of a government program to deal with adverse trends in the labor market through its vast welfare system.
+Countless stories are recounted daily of individuals who have previously been in well-paying jobs but are now on food stamps.
 They also face the added difficulty of not being able to get back on their feet fast for the simple reason that potential employers can’t reach them on a phone.

 - Supplemental Security Income (SSI)